owodzeg/V4Hero/README.md

 ![Patafour logo](logo.png)

-An official client for PatafourV4.
+An official client for Patafour.

 ## Table of Contents